symfonycorp/symfony-cloud-docs/cookbooks/env.rst

 SymfonyCloud also exposes information about services via environment variables (check each service documentation to learn more about the specifics).
-List all SymfonyCloud environment variables with the following:
+List all SymfonyCloud environment variables with the following command:

 .. code-block:: terminal